Efficient CHAD: Finding and Solving Efficiency Problems

 \paragraph{Identifying Complexity Problems} To spot the complexity problems in the algorithm from \cref{fig:basic-chad}, we can try to prove the complexity criterion in \cref{eq:complexity-criterion} inductively.
 To do this, we first have to strengthen the statement to also apply to subexpressions with larger contexts and non-$\R$ result~types:

-Interpreting \cref{eq:complexity-criterion-generalised} intuitively, the criterion states that the cost of evaluating the code on the right-hand side of $\Dsyn[\Gamma]{\trm}$, including calling the backpropagator in the second component of its result, must be within a constant factor of the cost of evaluating the original expression $\trm$.\footnote{The $c'$ is convenient for the proof, but could technically be removed assuming that all terms have cost $\geq1$.}
+Interpreting \cref{eq:complexity-criterion-generalised} intuitively, the criterion states that the cost of evaluating $\Dsyn[\Gamma]{\trm}$, plus the cost of calling the backpropagator in its second component, must be within a constant factor of the cost of evaluating the original expression $\trm$.\footnote{The $c'$ is convenient for the proof, but could technically be removed assuming that all terms have cost $\geq1$.}